jamesrhester/Lerche.jl/README.md

 1. Define one or more subtypes of ``Transformer`` or ``Visitor`` to be used to dispatch the appropriate rule.
 The subtype can also be used to hold information if you wish, and must be a concrete type at present.
-1. Prefix the subtype definition with ``@contains_rules``
 1. For every production in your grammar that you wish to transform, write a rule with identical name to the production
 1. The rule should be prefixed with ``@rule`` if the second argument is an array containing all of the arguments to the grammar production
 1. The rule should be prefixed with ``@inline_rule`` if the second and following arguments refer to each argument in the grammar production
-1. Near the top of the module containing your subtypes and rules, put ``@rule_holder`` on a line by itself (may be unnecessary in the future).

-For a real-world example of usage, see [this file](https://github.com/jamesrhester/CIF_dREL.jl/blob/master/src/jl_transformer.jl).
+For a real-world example of usage, see [this file](https://github.com/jamesrhester/DrelTools.jl/blob/master/src/jl_transformer.jl).

 # Notes for Lark users

 Please read the Lark documentation.
 When converting from Lark programs written in Python to Lerche programs written in Julia, the changes outlined below are necessary.
-Note that before version 1.0 use of the ``@contains_rules`` and ``@rule_holder`` macros is likely to be simplified.

 1. All Transformer and Visitor classes become types
 1. All class method calls become Julia method calls with the type as the first argument (i.e. replacing ``self``)
-1. Transformers and visitors should be declared in a single module with the macro ``@rule_holder`` on a line by itself before any type definitions
-1. Transformers and visitors should be declared as subtypes of the appropriate visitor/transformer type, preceded by the macro ``@contains_rules``
 1. Transformation or visitor rules should be preceded by the ``@rule`` macro.
 Inline rules use the ``@inline_rule`` macro.
 1. The first argument of transformation and visitor rules is a variable of the